Use code ESIMDB15 for 15% discount. Limited time only.

 I feel completely scammed.
 This provider's services either don’t work at all, or when they do, you can’t even load Google.
 After reaching out to their support, I only received basic instructions that are only helpful if you set up the eSIM incorrectly – which wasn’t the case, as I set it up properly.
 When I tried to address the deeper issue, they started ignoring me.
 In the end, I had to purchase services from another provider just to get a reliable Wi-Fi connection.
 I definitely cannot recommend this provider to anyone.

-There are more than 80 travel eSIM brands available for use in Belarus, and over 1,500 pre‑paid data plans, offering a wide variety of options that make it easy for travelers to find a plan that meets their needs.
+In Belarus, more than 80 travel eSIM providers and over 1700 prepaid data plans are available, giving travelers a wide variety of options that make it easy to find a plan that suits their needs.

 Belarus has three major Mobile Network Operators (MNOs) that provide mobile services across the country: